alleyinteractive/wp-fatal-handler/README.md

 ![Screenshot of plugin](./screenshots/screenshot.png)

-Out of the box, WordPress' error handling isn't very helpful when it comes to fatal errors.
+By default, WordPress' error handling provides limited information when dealing with fatal errors.

 ![Screenshot of core](./screenshots/core-error.png)